tonypilz/singleton/README.md

 }
 ```

-Note that the order of construction of `a` and `b` can be changed without affecting the result.
-This is one of the advantages of this approach.
+Although the example above might not appear to be more readable on first sight, it will be if the projects get bigger with more initialization steps and more complex conditions and some form of runlevels.

+Additional notes:

-Also note that defering calls can be nested which allows deferring execution until multiple instances are available e.g. a dependence of a class `C` on `A` __and__ `B` could be expressed as:
+Defering calls can be nested which allows deferring execution until multiple instances become available e.g. a dependence of a class `C` on `A` __and__ `B` could be expressed as:

 ```cpp
 struct C{